lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/informed_search.md

 **Beam search** is another local search algorithm that aims to reduce the size of the search.
 In normal BFS, the frontier grows very fast.
 To limit this, you set a beam width that limits how many nodes are used from using every node in a layer to only using the best K nodes.
 Stochastic methods to choose.
 Beam search is not complete because it could possibly elimintate the solution at some level.
 You sacrifice accuracy for speed.
 One idea is that you could have iterative beam search where you start with choosing the k best, but if that doesn't work then you choose the (n - k) / 2 best nodes, and keep increasing up to n for the level so that the algorithm becomes complete.

 ### Simulated Annealing
 Comes from metallurgy where metals are harder to reshape when they cool down.
 This method changes the algorithm as time goes by.
 It follows a "cooling schedule."
-In the beginning, you move more randomly and quickyl and later on you move more slowly.
+In the beginning, you move more randomly and quickly and later on you move more slowly.
 Once you find the right direction, you are less likely to diverge off of the path.

 ### Iterative deepening of A*
 Can be used to save memory in A* because A* is fairly memory intensive.